GajaNen/urgent_triage_rag_assistant/README.md

 This project is a RAG (Retrieval-Augmented Generation) assistant that takes a free-text patient presentation (symptoms, vitals, history) and:
-1. retrieves the most relevant passages from the ESI handbook and related triage manuals for that presentation, and
+1. retrieves the most relevant passages from the ESI handbook and related triage manuals (e.g. from United Nations) for that presentation, and
-2. asks an LLM to read those passages and return a structured ESI level (1-5) plus a rationale citing the source material.
+2. passes these pages/chunks of pages to an LLM, which based on the literature and the user prompt, return a structured ESI level (1-5) plus a rationale citing the source material.

-It's meant as a decision-support aid, not a replacement for clinical judgement.
+It's meant as a decision-support aid, or as a help for nursing students practicing for an exam.

 ## How it works (example)